Senior DevOps Engineer Interview Questions for Production Systems

 Control Plane Components:

-- API Server: Frontend for Kubernetes control plane, handles all REST requests
+- API Server: Entry point for Kubernetes API requests and admission control

 - etcd: Distributed key-value store for cluster state

-- Scheduler: Assigns pods to nodes based on resource requirements
+- Scheduler: Assigns pods to nodes based on resources, constraints, affinity, taints, and tolerations

-- Cloud Controller Manager: Integrates with cloud provider APIs
+- Cloud Controller Manager: Integrates cluster behavior with cloud provider APIs

 Node Components: